 Kirk's approach to Christianity was characterized by a belief that love for others and a commitment to truth do not require timidity.
 He often cited biblical principles to support his stance, including a passage from Philippians that urges believers to consider the interests of others.
 Supporters argue that Kirk exemplified a model of Christian engagement that is both loving and assertive.

 Kyle Townes, a speaker and author, reflected on Kirk's legacy, stating, "Charlie Kirk humbly considered others and looked to their interests.
 We must carry on his legacy."
-Townes emphasized the importance of speaking truthfully and engaging in difficult conversations, particularly in light of Kirk's tragic death.
+(Biblegateway) Townes emphasized the importance of speaking truthfully and engaging in difficult conversations, particularly in light of Kirk's tragic death.

 Critics, however, caution against conflating anger with righteousness.
 They argue that while it is acceptable to express outrage over injustices, it is crucial to maintain a focus on compassion and understanding.
 Some have pointed out that the call for boldness should not lead to divisiveness or hostility.